Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Summary and future prospectives

+These examples demonstrate both the power of the few-body approach in cold atoms, and how it can be leveraged to enrich our understanding of many-body systems.
 Many static properties of systems of interest are well understood by now, and a large number of exact or approximate analytical methods exist that allow one to build up some solid physical intuitions.
 In contrast, the corresponding non-equilibrium quantum dynamics can often be analyzed only numerically, and even in cases susceptible to exact treatments the inclusion of all correlations is only possible within certain limits.
 This should, however, not obscure the fact that recent progress in methodology has pushed the frontiers enormously for systems in which all correlations can in principle be calculated.
 Indeed, the work we have summarized in the review reveals that (i) an in-depth analysis of the non-equilibrium dynamics in these controllable quantum systems can deliver interesting insights and that (ii) ultracold atoms may provide a highly valuable and flexible laboratory to study correlated dynamical processes induced by a quench, continuous driving, or a suitable time-dependent protocol.
 A comparison of experimentally obtained data with state-of-the-art numerical results and advanced analytical models will keep leading to a deeper understanding of non-equilibrium processes in the future, including the physics of other interesting effects such as dissipation and decoherence.
 It might even pave the way to prepare novel metastable states with unseen properties or even functionalities.

-Let us finally indicate a number of further research directions for many of the systems discussed in the review.
+Let us finally indicate a number of further research directions for many of the systems discussed in this review.
 This is by no means an exhaustive list of topics, but merely a selection mainly based on our own interests.
 It is our humble attempt to create an outlook into the future from our limited perspectives and the order in which we present our points should not be taken as a prioritization.